Zhaiyuqing2003/Notes/ECE 343/Lab 3/Lab 3.md

 $$
 # ECE 343 Lab #3: Power Supply and Voltage Regulator

+## 1   Introduction

+**Learning Objectives:**

+* Circuit design using nonlinear circuit elements
+* Making and justifying design choices based on requirements
+* Simulate design power supply on LTSpice
+* Evaluate performance parameters and compare with design requirements
+* Build a AC-DC power supply
+* Solder circuit on a PCB
+* Compute DC-DC conversion efficiency of three circuits - voltage dividers, zener diode based on DC-DC conversion (ECE 110), power supply designed in this lab (ECE 343).
+* Compare DC-DC conversion efficiency of designed voltage regulators with DC-DC conversion using a boost/buck converter (ECE 469)

+**Components Required:**

+* **Breadboard**
+* **Resistors, Capacitors**: based on designs.
+* **Diodes:** D1N750 (Zener Diode), D1N 4001/4002 (Rectifier Diodes).
+* **BJT:** 2N3055, **OpAmp:** LM741

+<div name="page-break"></div>

+## 2   Introduction

+In this lab we will design an AC/DC power supply.
+This project will be completed in three lab sessions and will call upon your knowledge of nonlinear circuit elements like diodes and the ability to make justified design choices.
+The design makes use of two different kinds of diodes - the basic silicon PB junction device, used as a rectifier in this case, and the zener diode, used to regulate the output DC voltage.
+Figure <a name="red" href="#figure_1">1</a> shows the block diagram of a basic DC power supply.

+The various components of the DC power supply are:

+* **Transformer:** Transfers electrical energy from one circuit to another.
+It consists of two coils (primary and secondary) would on a magnetic core.
+The primary winding is connected to the **120** V (RMS) AC mains and the secondary winding is connected to the rectifier circuit.
+* **Diode Rectifier:** The rectifier circuit converts the input AC signal $\V\tsub s;$ to a one sided signal. **(Lab 2)**.
+* **Filter:** The output of rectifier is passed through a filter block to reduce ripple in the signal.
+* **Zener-diode based regulator**: Used to further reduce the ripple in the voltage and to give a stable DC output voltage.

+## 3 Design Specifications

+The power supply will be designed to meet the following specifications,

+* DC open circuit output voltage is 4.7V.
+* Open circuit output voltage stays within 2% of the desired voltage as AC line voltage varies from 115 V (rms) to 125 V (rms).
+* Ripple voltage at output is less than 2% of open circuit output DC voltage.
+* The output current can vary from 0 to 20 mA.

+<div name="page-break"></div>

 ## 4   Design Walk-through

 ### 4.1   AC power source and rectifier